PurpleChickens/Test2/README.md

 1. Make changes.
 Put into pull request.
 2. From project page, select pull requests icon on the right.
 3. Select the branch.
-4. To view, hit the compare icon on the right
 5. To merge, just say merge
+6. To compare changes, go stuff